peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 * <code>[PeterO.Numbers.EInteger operator --(PeterO.Numbers.EInteger)](#op_Decrement)</code> - Subtracts one from an arbitrary-precision integer.
 * <code>[PeterO.Numbers.EInteger operator /(PeterO.Numbers.EInteger, PeterO.Numbers.EInteger)](#op_Division)</code> - Divides an arbitrary-precision integer by the value of an arbitrary-precision integer object.
 * <code>[PeterO.Numbers.EInteger operator ^(PeterO.Numbers.EInteger, PeterO.Numbers.EInteger)](#op_ExclusiveOr)</code> - Finds the exclusive "or" of two arbitrary-precision integer objects.
-* <code>[explicit operator ulong(PeterO.Numbers.EInteger)](#op_Explicit)</code> - Converts an arbitrary-precision integer to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255).
-Converts a byte (from 0 to 255) to an arbitrary-precision integer.
-Converts an arbitrary-precision integer to an 8-bit signed integer if it can fit in an 8-bit signed integer.
-Converts an arbitrary-precision integer to a 16-bit signed integer if it can fit in a 16-bit signed integer.
-Converts an arbitrary-precision integer to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer.
-Converts an arbitrary-precision integer to a 32-bit signed integer if it can fit in a 32-bit signed integer.
-Converts an arbitrary-precision integer to a 32-bit signed integer if it can fit in a 32-bit signed integer.
-Converts an arbitrary-precision integer to a 64-bit signed integer if it can fit in a 64-bit signed integer.
-Converts an arbitrary-precision integer to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer.
 * <code>[bool operator &gt;(PeterO.Numbers.EInteger, PeterO.Numbers.EInteger)](#op_GreaterThan)</code> - Determines whether an arbitrary-precision integer is greater than another arbitrary-precision integer.
 * <code>[bool operator &gt;=(PeterO.Numbers.EInteger, PeterO.Numbers.EInteger)](#op_GreaterThanOrEqual)</code> - Determines whether an arbitrary-precision integer value is greater than another arbitrary-precision integer.
-* <code>[implicit operator PeterO.Numbers.EInteger(ulong)](#op_Implicit)</code> - Converts a byte (from 0 to 255) to an arbitrary-precision integer.
-Converts an 8-bit signed integer to an arbitrary-precision integer.
-Converts a 16-bit signed integer to an arbitrary-precision integer.
-Converts a 16-bit unsigned integer to an arbitrary-precision integer.
-Converts a 32-bit signed integer to an arbitrary-precision integer.
-Converts a 32-bit signed integer to an arbitrary-precision integer.
-Converts a 64-bit signed integer to an arbitrary-precision integer.
-Converts a 64-bit unsigned integer to an arbitrary-precision integer.
 * <code>[PeterO.Numbers.EInteger operator ++(PeterO.Numbers.EInteger)](#op_Increment)</code> - Adds one to an arbitrary-precision integer.
 * <code>[PeterO.Numbers.EInteger operator &lt;&lt;(PeterO.Numbers.EInteger, int)](#op_LeftShift)</code> - Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits.
 * <code>[bool operator &lt;(PeterO.Numbers.EInteger, PeterO.Numbers.EInteger)](#op_LessThan)</code> - Determines whether an arbitrary-precision integer is less than another arbitrary-precision integer.